dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

 June 2012 (updated November 2012)_

 Dart includes a unit test library that is easy to use, adaptable, and supports both synchronous and asynchronous tests.
-This article describes how to write and run tests, how testing fits into the overall Dart ecosystem, and what is coming next.
+This article describes how to write and run tests, and how testing fits into the overall Dart ecosystem.

 ## Contents